Idahoans partake in open gym at CSI

-TWIN FALLS, Idaho (KMVT/KSVT) The College of Southern Idaho Men's Basketball program is starting to get back onto the court.
+The College of Southern Idaho Men's Basketball program is starting to get back onto the court.

 On Monday, the program held an open gym, one of a few they have held in recent weeks.